How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-Pest control companies can also obtain membership in professional organizations.
-Pest control companies can obtain membership in state-level organizations in addition to national organizations such as the National Pest Management Association (NPMA).
-By being a member of these optional organizations, a company helps support its reputability and gains access to education, resources, and a network of professionals to compare best practices with.
+A pest control company can also belong to various professional organizations.
+A pest control company can join both state-level organizations and national organizations such as the National Pest Management Association (NPMA).
+By being a member of these optional organizations, a company helps support its reputability and gains access to resources, education, and a network of professionals with whom to compare best practices.

 Professional Experience and Specialties